jacob-haimes/kairos.fm/content/posts/research/benchmark-inflation/index.md

 ## Summary

 <div style="text-align: justify">
 Public LLM benchmarks are compromised.
 To assess the impact that evaluation gaming is having on benchmark scores, we present a methodology for crafting retro-holdout datasets.
-Leveraging this strategy, we construct Retro-TruthfulQA, a retro-holdout for the TruthfulQA benchmark.
+Leveraging this strategy, we construct Retro-Misconceptions, a retro-holdout for the TruthfulQA benchmark.
 Comparing LLM performance on these two datasets reveals undeniable evidence that developer practices are indeed undermining benchmarks.
 </div>

 ## Preliminary Results